 We are on the brink of a breakthrough

-Currently there has been a major push for clinical development of vaccines, and the first vaccine to protect children against malaria will be piloted in three African countries this year (2018).
+Currently there has been a major push for clinical development of vaccines, and the first vaccine to protect children against malaria will be piloted in three African countries in 2018.

 Why National Immunization Awareness Month is Important